Failure of Lichnerowicz-type result in parabolic geometries of real rank at least $3$: Main Theorem

 \section{Main Theorem}

 We will start with an analysis of real Lie algebras admitting a complex structure.
-Let $\s$ be a split real form, and let $\g=(\s^{\C})^{\R}$.
-The restricted roots of $\s$ and $\g$ are the same, and the restricted rootspaces of $\s$ complexify to the restricted rootspaces of $\g.$ By Proposition \ref{prop::ComplexVsRealCohomology}(a) there is a $\s_0$ equivariant injection
+Let $\s$ be a split real form, and consider the underlying real Lie algebra of $\s^{\C}$.
+The restricted roots of $\s$ and $\s^{\C}$ are the same, and the restricted rootspaces of $\s$ complexify to the restricted rootspaces of $\s^{\C}.$ By Proposition \ref{prop::ComplexVsRealCohomology}(b) there is a $\s_0$-equivariant injection

 For $\Omega\in H^2_{\R}(\s_-,\s),$ let $\Omega'$ be the corresponding element of $H^2_{\C}(\s_-^{\C},\s^{\C}).$ Let $\b'_-$ be the direct sum of the negative rootspaces of $\s^{\C}.$ \begin{proposition} \begin{enumerate}[(a)] \item If $\Omega$ has the Kruglikov-The property, then $\Omega'$ has the Kruglikov-The property. \item If $\im(\Omega)\subset \b_-$ then $\im(\Omega')\subset \b'_-.$ \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate}[(a)] \item The form $\Omega'$ is the $\C$-linear extension of $\Omega,$ so